Python-PyQt/PyQt6-Docs/descriptions/QtQuick/QQuickItem-stackAfter-f.rst

     :status: todo
     :pysig: a0867d3002630bbad6e7e3985f19f7f9
     :realsig: (const QQuickItem*)
-    :digest: f1062b6111fff5ad3396a450c3769e07
+    :digest: 3ccaae333ee3daefef14249c311f2211

-Moves the specified *sibling* item to the index after this item within the list of children.
+Moves this item to the index after the specified sibling item within the list of children.
 The order of children affects both the visual stacking order and tab focus navigation order.

 Assuming the z values of both items are the same, this will cause *sibling* to be rendered below this item.